MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2017-09-22-creative-mornings.md

 For this installment of our running series, we welcome Dr. Katherine Wilson from the [Ziedler Center for Public Discussion](https://www.zeidlercenter.org) as our speaker.
 She'll be speaking on our global theme of "Compassion."

-[Click here] to view past CreativeMornings Milwaukee speakers.(https://creativemornings.com/cities/mke)
+[Click here](https://creativemornings.com/cities/mke) to view past CreativeMornings Milwaukee speakers, speaking on topics from "Fantasy" to "Equality" to "Genius."